 - Pick the ~5 most relevant journals and collect all information for those journals.
-Most put their aims, scope, impact factor, acceptance rates, turnaround metrics, and publication frequency on their homepage or their "about the journal" page. - Use control-find in the author instructions to look for things like "fee", "charge", "open access", "article processing"
+Most put their aims, scope, impact factor, acceptance rates, turnaround metrics, and publication frequency on their homepage or the "about the journal" page. - Use control-F in the author instructions to look for things like "fee," "charge," "open access," and "article processing."